-Built along the hillsides of the Douro river, the Porto city is an outstanding urban landscape with over 2000 years of history.
+Built along the hillsides of the Douro river, the Porto city is an outstanding urban landscape with over 2,000 years of history.
 An ancient yet modern city that breaths culture and tradition combined with creativity and contemporaneity; and the architecture is the perfect example of that!

-The historic centre of the city was considered World Heritage Site by UNESCO in 1996.
+The historic center of the city was considered a World Heritage Site by UNESCO in 1996.
 From Juri’s point of view, “the site is of outstanding universal value as the urban fabric and its many historic buildings bear remarkable testimony to the development over the past thousand years of a European city that looks outward to the west for its cultural and commercial links.”

-One of the historical buildings of the city is the Clérigos Tower, designed by the Italian architect Nicolau Nasoni, with 76 metres, where visitors have to climb a spiral staircase with 240 steps to enjoy a breathtaking view over the whole city.
+One of the historical buildings of the city is the Clérigos Tower, designed by the Italian architect Nicolau Nasoni, with 76 meters, where visitors have to climb a spiral staircase with 240 steps to enjoy a breathtaking view over the whole city.
 The gorgeous monument includes a completely restored church, with beautiful gilded carvings, among other religious relics, and two museums.

-São Bento Train Station is another main attraction where you can contemplate more than 2000 hand painted tiles, reflecting one of the most Portuguese traditional arts.
+São Bento Train Station is another main attraction where you can contemplate more than 2,000 hand-painted tiles, reflecting one of the most Portuguese traditional arts.

-In contrast, Casa da Musica is the perfect example of a modern and contemporary architecture that was designed by the prestigious Rem Koolhaas from the Rotterdam-based OMA (Office for Metropolitan Architecture).
+In contrast, Casa da Musica is the perfect example of modern and contemporary architecture that was designed by the prestigious Rem Koolhaas from the Rotterdam-based OMA (Office for Metropolitan Architecture).
 “Revealing all his proficiency and genius in this metamorphosis, Casa da Musica translates into a statement of style, an aesthetic convention, an iconic mark of the architect,” Casa da Musica Foundation.

 The building was designed exclusively dedicated to music, either in public performances or in the field of artistic training and creation, reinventing the traditional concert hall while providing a truly unique experience.

 Porto city also offers an excellent experience for design lovers that consists of a living showroom, which is constantly updated with the new products designed by the eight luxury brands that are under the umbrella of Covet House.
-So, you can enjoy an incredible design experience surrounded by luxury lighting and furniture designed by Boca do Lobo, DelightFULL, Koket, Brabbu, Essential Home, Luxxu, Maison Valentina and Circu.
+So, you can enjoy an incredible design experience surrounded by luxury lighting and furniture designed by Boca do Lobo, DelightFULL, Koket, Brabbu, Essential Home, Luxxu, Maison Valentina, and Circu.